Beachy Head Lighthouse Challenge

-The starting point will be at the kiosk at the foot of the Downs by St. Bede’s school in Eastbourne between 16:00 and 17:15.
-Once checked-in, we set off across the Downs to Cow Gap (approx 15-20 minutes), down the steps to the beach and over the rocks, boulders, sand and slippery seaweed to the lighthouse (approx 55 minutes).
-Apart from the Downland stretch this Challenge is not suitable for running due to the slippery nature of the beach.
+Once checked-in we set off across the Downs to Cow Gap (approx. 10-15 minutes), down the steps to the beach and over the rocks, boulders, sand and slippery seaweed to the lighthouse (approx. 50 minutes).
+Apart from the Downland stretch, this Challenge is not suitable for running due to the very slippery nature of the beach – particularly near the lighthouse.

 On return, everyone will be presented with a certificate to authenticate that they are one of the few people who have undertaken the “Lighthouse Challenge”.

-Safety is obviously paramount, and it is for this reason that we keep a track of everyone, when they depart, when they get to the lighthouse, and when they get back to the kiosk at the end.
-In addition, we have some marshals to check that there is no one left on the beach, have first aid available, and both the Coast Guard and the RNLI are notified –just in case.
+Safety is obviously paramount, and it is for this reason that we have a large team of volunteers at key points along the route to keep a good track of all participants.
+In addition, we have marshals to check that there is no one left on the beach, have first aid available, and both the Coast Guard and the RNLI are notified –just in case.
 Please read the “Information for Participants” for full information and hints, and do re-read just before you join our annual Lighthouse Challenge.

 How to Book

-Please complete the registration form on-line, and pay via PayPal.
-By paying, you and everyone in your party, agree to be bound by the safety guidelines for the event, and acknowledge that all participants are responsible for their own safety at all times and enter and walk at their own risk.
+Bookings are made on-line using Eventbrite.
+Please complete the registration form on-line and pay via PayPal.
+By paying, you and everyone in your party agree to be bound by the safety guidelines for the event, and acknowledge that all participants are responsible for their own safety at all times and enter and walk at their own risk.
 It is further understood that the organisers cannot be held responsible for any injury or loss sustained during or after this event.